Search for strongly interacting dark matter at Belle II: summary

-Due to the overburden above the underground or surface detectors, ceilings also exist in the constraints from DMDD/neutrino experiments.
-We find that the di-cluster channel at Belle II can probe the parameter space above the ceilings of DMDD constraints for the vector mediator case with $m_{Z'}=10 ~\rm MeV$.
-We note that similar conclusions can be extended to mediator models with $10 {~\rm MeV} < m_{Z'} \ll \sqrt{s}$.
-For the $m_{Z'}\ll \alpha m_e$ case, there is a significant parameter space that is above the DMDD ceiling and is still allowed by Belle II constraints.

-We compare Belle II constraints on light BSM particles with PBH constraints.
-We find that the Belle II constraints are stronger than PBH constraints for the scalar mediator in the mass range of $\sim(10-100)$ MeV.
+We further compare Belle II constraints with constraints from DMDD/neutrino experiments, as well as PBH constraints.
+We find that the di-cluster channel at Belle II can probe the parameter space above the ceilings of DMDD constraints for the vector mediator case with $m_{Z'}=10 ~\rm MeV$; similar conclusions can be extended to mediator models with $10 {~\rm MeV} < m_{Z'} \ll \sqrt{s}$.
+For the $m_{Z'}\ll \alpha m_e$ case, however, the parameter space probed by Belle II is well seperated from that probed by DMDD experiments.
+We also find that Belle II constraints on light BSM particles are stronger than PBH constraints, for the scalar mediator in the mass range of $\sim(10-100)$ MeV.

 \begin{widetext}